-The argument rests on the assumption that primary pedagogical work (PW) in the family produces an enduring and irreversible primary habitus that sets the conditions for subsequent schooling:
+The argument rests on the assumption that primary pedagogic work (PW) in the family produces an enduring and irreversible primary habitus that sets the opportunities for subsequent schooling:

-Insofar as PW is an irreversible process producing, in the time required for inculcation, an irreversible disposition, i.e. a disposition which cannot itself be repressed or transformed except by an irreversible process producing in turn a new irreversible disposition, primary PA [pedagogic action] (the earliest phase of upbringing), which is carried out by PW without any antecedent (primary PW), produces a primary habitus, characteristic of a group or class, which is the basis for the subsequent formation of any other habitus (Bourdieu & Passeron, 1977 [1970]: 42).
+Insofar as pw is an irreversible process producing, in the time required for inculcation, an irreversible disposition, i.e. a disposition which cannot itself be repressed or transformed except by an irreversible process producing in turn a new irreversible disposition, primary pa [pedagogic action] (the earliest phase of upbringing), which is carried out by pw without any antecedent (primary pw), produces a primary habitus, characteristic of a group or class, which is the basis for the subsequent formation of any other habitus.
+(Bourdieu and Passeron [1970] 1977, 42)

-The primary habitus inculcated by the dominant classes bestows cultural advantages on their children.
-The primary pedagogical work in the family transmits linguistic and cultural dispositions that take advantage of the symbolic mastery - abstract bookish learning - taught at school.
-The children of the dominated classes, having received a more functional, utilitarian upbringing, face an alien school environment and pedagogy.
+The primary habitus, inculcated by the dominant classes, bestows cultural advantages on their children.
+The primary pedagogic work in the family transmits linguistic and cultural dispositions that take advantage of the symbolic mastery-abstract bookish learning-taught at school.
+The children of the dominated classes, on the other hand, having received a more functional, utilitarian upbringing, face an alien school environment and pedagogy.
 Although it appears neutral and universal, school learning presupposes the cultural capital of the dominant class and disparages the culture of the dominated.
-The power of the school system is redoubled by the labour market, which rewards academic success and in turn further consecrates the legitimate capital of the already privileged and denigrates the dominated culture:
+The power of the school system is redoubled by the labor market, which rewards academic success and in turn further consecrates the legitimate capital of the already privileged and denigrates the dominated culture:

-The more unified the market on which the value of the products of the different PAs [pedagogic actions] is determined, the more the groups and classes, which have undergone a PA inculcating a dominated cultural arbitrary, are likely to have the valuelessness of their cultural attainment brought home to them both by the anonymous sanctions of the labour market and by the symbolic sanctions of the cultural market (e.g. the matrimonial market), not to mention the academic verdicts, which are always charged with economic and symbolic implications.
-These calls to order tend to produce in them, if not explicit recognition of the dominant culture as the legitimate culture, then at least an insidious awareness of the cultural unworthiness of their own acquirements (Bourdieu & Passeron, 1977 [1970]: 28).
+The more unified the market on which the value of the products of the different pas [pedagogic actions] is determined, the more the groups and classes, which have undergone a pa inculcating a dominated cultural arbitrary, are likely to have the valuelessness of their cultural attainment brought home to them both by the anonymous sanctions of the labour market and by the symbolic sanctions of the cultural market (e.g. the matrimonial market), not to mention the academic verdicts, which are always charged with economic and symbolic implications.
+These calls to order tend to produce in them, if not explicit recognition of the dominant culture as the legitimate culture, then at least an insidious awareness of the cultural unworthiness of their own acquirements.
+(28)

-To be sure, there are those, like Bourdieu, who manage to overcome their class background, but they only serve to intensify the obsession with achievement while further mystifying the relation between education and class.
-Such upward mobility also turns attention away from the more pervasive phenomenon characterising education, namely the exclusion of so many from education at different levels, many of whom quietly eliminate themselves rather than go through the humiliation of being eliminated.
+To be sure, there are those, like Bourdieu, who manage to overcome their class background, but their accomplishments are only realized through an obsession with achievement, which further mystifies the relation between education and class.
+Such upward mobility also turns attention away from the more pervasive phenomenon characterizing education, namely the exclusion of so many from education at different levels, many of whom quietly eliminate themselves rather than go through the humiliation of being eliminated.